 - Being thin or having a small body frame

 If you have any of these risk factors or are concerned about the health of your bones, talk to your healthcare professional.

 Exercise and a proper diet can help maintain bone strength or slow its loss.
 Regular weight bearing exercise (such as walking, running, stair climbing, or using weights to exercise) at least three or four times a week can help keep your bones strong.
 Strengthening and balance exercises can help you avoid falls, which could cause a broken bone.

 You can also preserve bone density by eating foods rich in calcium and vitamin D or, if needed, taking calcium and vitamin D supplements.
-Foods high in calcium include milk and milk products (low-fat ones are probably best).
+Foods high in calcium include milk and milk products.

 Sometimes exercise, diet, and lifestyle changes are not enough, and medicines are needed.
 Medications include bisphosphonates, oestrogen (HRT), and calcitonin.
 Some of these build up bone density.
 Others prevent further bone loss.

 Talk to your healthcare professional to find out which would be best for you.